linice-dev/music-artist-finder/README.md

 by only one request at a time.
 This is implemented using database record pessimistic lock in order to avoid situation where multiple requests acquire counter, which is near limit and exceeds limit, because one request does not see changes made by other request at the same time.

-Also, to minimize iTunes request count, spring cache is used for iTunes http client.
+Also, to minimize iTunes request count, spring cache is used for iTunes HTTP API client.

 # What was used in this service